Czech Avant-garde Film

 Name of lecturer(s)

-Czech avant-garde and experimental film in historical overview, we will follow the path of those films and authors, whose creation and work was driven by an inner need of expression or the desire of discovering unique and author-bound means of expression of the film language.
+Czech avant-garde and experimental film in historical overview.
+We will follow the path of those films and authors, whose creative works were driven by an inner need of expression or the desire of discovering unique and author-bound means of expression of the film language.

 There are two key aspects that specify the history of the Czech avant-garde film (sometimes called as an experimental film): The first would be the discontinuity of it's development, caused mostly by the social and historical changes of the 20th century that took place in central Europe.
 The second aspect is a certain retardation and delayed development, compared to similar movements in Europe or overseas.
 We can determine three fairly isolated stages in the development of Czech avant-garde during the 20th century: the thirties, seventies-eighties and finally the nineties.